SDGforskning/sdg-strings/SDG13_query_topic_WoS.md

 * managing climate change
 * capacity for climate adaptation, mitigation, impact reduction, and early warning, as in 13.3; we also use that definition of capacity.
 We consider research talking about funds specifically aimed at improving climate change adaptation/responses (e.g. the [Least developed countries fund](https://www.thegef.org/what-we-do/topics/least-developed-countries-fund-ldcf)) to be relevant.

-This target consists of 1 phrase.
+This query consists of 1 phrase.
 The elements of the phrase are: *(climate planning/management funding // capacity + climate management) + LDCs/SIDS*

 Terms such as `climat* NEAR/5 plan` should cover e.g. climate local action plan, climate education strategy for youth etc. We do not need to include terms for women, youth, marginalised communities because research about these groups should be included in the results anyway.